 How to Cook the Venison:

-Sear the venison in a very hot frying pan, seasoning with salt and pepper until a rich colour has formed.
+Sear the venison in a very hot frying pan, seasoning with salt and pepper until a rich color has formed.

 Assemble the Wellington:

-Roll out the pastry to an oblong approximately 30 cm square and 5mm thick, making sure the pastry will wrap around both the meat and the duxelle.
+Roll out the pastry to an oblong approximately 12 inches/30 cm square and 5mm thick, making sure the pastry will wrap around both the meat and the duxelle.

-Trim and lay the pancakes onto the pastry, leaving a 10 cm pastry edge at top and bottom.
+Trim and lay the pancakes onto the pastry, leaving a 4-inch/10 cm pastry edge at top and bottom.
 Spread a thin layer of duxelle over the pancakes

 Position the beef two-thirds of the way up the duxelle.
 Brush the edges of pastry with the egg and milk mix.